Journal of Joy ~ Intercessor's Mantle! ~ October 3, 1988

 Nonnie was transported by ambulance to the nursing home a week earlier on Monday afternoon.
 That same week on Thursday evening, I went to visit her as had been the pattern of my life for many seasons.
 The Holy Spirit requested that I bring Holy Anointing Oil and anoint her feet, which I did.
 We spent time holding hands and praying our last prayer together on earth.
 Her final request of me was, “Jennie, will you pray for my family when I am gone?”

 My answer was as always, “Nonnie, you know I will.”

 Then I said, “Jesus is coming to take you home very soon.”

 She quietly whispered, “I am going to see my sweetheart.”
-She had been a widow for 26 years and there was still only had one love in her life...her first love.
+She had been a widow for 26 years and there was still only had one love in her life...her first love, my grandfather.

 Without lightning, thunderbolts, or the audible applause of heaven I received her intercessor’s mantle–double portion.
 It was as though she had taken off her favorite well-worn sweater and draped it over my shoulders.
 The next morning, Lola Louise Waterman Isaacson slipped into a coma, to awaken in heaven the following Monday morning, October 3, 1988 (Psalm 116:15).